 This course provides in-depth study of a particular genre, work, author, cultural element or other literary topic from Spain.
 Course may be repeated as long as the theme is varied.
-Prerequisite: SPN 350 Introduction to Literary Analysis in Spanish or permission of instructor.
-Offered every other year.
+Prerequisite: SPN 350, or permission of instructor.
+Not always offered yearly; check with the department.